International Board

 Dr. Amir Teicher

-Amir Teicher received his Ph.D. from Tel Aviv University in 2014.
+Amir Teicher is an assistant professor of history at Tel Aviv University.
 Written under the supervision of Prof. Shula Volkov and Prof. Eva Jablonka, his thesis was on “The Impact of Mendel’s Theories on the Humanistic Sciences in Germany, 1900-1936.”
 Since then, Amir has completed a postdoctoral fellowship at the Hebrew University’s Edelstein Center for the History and Philosophy of Science, Technology and Medicine, and is currently a visiting scholar at the Weizmann Institute of Science, Rehovot.
 Amir’s research interests include the study of Nazism, the development of scientific methods in modern Europe and their influence on the social sciences, the history of biological thought, and the connection between statistical and visual methods of analysis.
 Through his historical work, Amir seeks to understand the development of scientific methods in their cultural contexts and to highlight the dynamic relationship between the concept of expert knowledge and its influence on interpretations of human nature and society.

 Amir Teicher is a lecturer in TAU's Department of History.

-Ex-officio member: Prof. Leo Corry, Dean of the Faculty
+Ex-officio member: Prof. Rachel Cinamon Gali, Dean of the Faculty

 Former Members